 SaaS provider or on-premises OCR/software?

 So yes, OCR technology can and does make the lives of AP professionals easier.
-But you can save yourself and your staff a lot of headaches, and your company a lot of risk and expense, by letting a SaaS partner handle the technology while you handle the tasks that are the most productive and meaningful.
+But you can save yourself and your staff a lot of headaches, and your company a lot of risk and expense, by letting a SaaS partner handle the ap automation software while you handle the tasks that are the most productive and meaningful.